only search this site

 The Trylon Theater Project

 Located in the Rego Park section of Queens.
-The Trylon Theater opened in 1939 and was named after the famous centerpice of the 1939 World's Fair which was held in nearby Flushing Meadows,.
+The Trylon Theater opened in 1939 and was named after the famous centerpice of the 1939 World's Fair which was held in nearby Flushing Meadows.

 This once popular Art Deco style movie house closed on December 31, 1999 after its lease expired.
 It was purchased by the Bucharians, an orthodox Jewish group, for use as a cultural center.
 However, preservationists tried lobbying to retain the features of the building and obtain Landmark building status, but it stood empty for several years, until the new owners finally got their way and destroyed most of its historical features.